Custom Forms

 Accessing Custom Forms

-• Hidden Tab: Similar to Custom Tabs 1 and 2, Hidden Tab is only presented to users with the View Hidden Tab permission defined in Administration > Role Groups.
-For further reading about defining permissions, please refer to https://support.managementstudio.com/a/solutions/articles/14000108610.
+• Hidden Tab: This tab is only visible to users with the View Hidden Tab permission set in Administration → Role Groups.
+Follow this link for more information about Role Groups.

 Custom Form Common Elements

-1. Breadcrumb Bar: Used to ease navigation in the Administration section by providing clickable links to parent sections.
+1. Breadcrumb Bar: Provides clickable navigation links to parent administration sections.

-6. Field Details: This pane allows the administrator to configure the options for the selected field.
-Further information is provided in Field Details, below.
+6. Field Details: Configure properties and options for the selected field.
+See Field Details below.

 Tab Control Bar

-1. New Field: Creates a new text field at the top of the Fields Grid.
+• New Field: Adds a new text field to the top of the Fields Grid.

-6. Column Picker: The use Column Picker to select additional columns to add to the Fields Grid.
+• Column Picker: Adds new columns to the form’s Fields Grid.

-8. Adv.
-Info: Display additional fields the could be useful for advanced users, such as Tooltips, Tags, Internal Name, Internal Id, and Flags.
-By default, this is disabled.
+• Adv.
+Info: Displays advanced properties like Tooltips, Tags, Internal Name, Internal Id, and Flags.

 Fields Grid

-1. Field Label: The name of the control.
+• Field Label: UI display name of the field.

 Field Details